 The Impact of Brexit on Foreign Investment and Production

 Using simulations from a multicountry neoclassical growth model, we analyze several post-Brexit scenarios.
-First, the United Kingdom unilaterally imposes tighter restrictions on FDI from other EU nations.
-Second, the European Union retaliates and imposes the same restrictions on UK FDI.
-Finally, the United Kingdom reduces restrictions on other major foreign investors during the post-Brexit transition.
+First, the United Kingdom unilaterally imposes tighter restrictions on FDI and trade from other EU nations.
+Second, the European Union retaliates and imposes the same restrictions on the UK.
+Finally, the United Kingdom reduces restrictions on other nations during the post-Brexit transition.
 Model predictions depend crucially on the policy response of multinationals’ investment in technology capital, accumulated know-how from investments in R&D, brands, and organizations used simultaneously in their domestic and foreign operations.
-A final section compares our predictions to those found by gravity analysis.

 Download Paper (pdf)